-Dún Laoghaire-Rathdown County Council hereby invites any interested parties to make submissions or observations with regard to the review of the existing Dún Laoghaire-Rathdown County Development Plan 2016-2022 and the preparation of the new Dún Laoghaire-Rathdown County Development Plan 2022-2028 including the SEA and AA process
+Dún Laoghaire.
+Rathdown County Council hereby invites any interested parties to make submissions or observations with regard to the review of the existing Dún Laoghaire.
+Rathdown County Development Pina 2016-2022 and the preparation of the new Dún Laoghaire.
+Rathdown County Development Plan 2022-2028 including the SEA and A process.

-In respect of making a submission or observation please note the following:

-- Submissions/observations should include your name and may include address, a map (for identification purposes) and, where relevant, details of any organisation, community group or company etc., which you represent. - Submissions/observations regarding objectives and policies to deliver an overall strategy for the proper planning and sustainable development of Dun Laoghaire Rathdown County may be made in writing within the specified period.
-Submissions/ observations at this stage of the overall Plan-making process should be strategic in nature and focus on 'big picture' issues. · Children, or groups or associations representing the interests of children, are particularly encouraged to make submissions or - observations regarding the foregoing.
-As the overall Plan-making process advances the Planning Authority intends to review the zoning of the area of the Development Plan, for the purposes of developing objectives and policies to deliver an overall strategy for the proper planning - and substainable development of (i) the area of the Development Plan, and (ii) the Core Strategy. - The Council cannot consider at this Pre-Draft stage of the County Development Plan process submissions or observations relating to the zoning and/or re-zoning of specific or particular parcels of land.
-These more detailed matters will be considered during the Draft Plan stage of the overall process - which is approximately 12 months away. - Please be advised that all submissions received will be published online in accordance with the requirements of the Planning Act.
-You should ensure that no vexatious, libelious or confidential information, including confidential information relating to a third party (in respect of which the third party has not, expressly, or impliedly in the circumstances, consented to its disclosure) is included in your submission.
+- In respect of making a submission or observation please note the following:- - Submissions/observations should include your name and may include address, a map (for identification purposes) and, where relevant, details of any organisation, community group or company etc., which you represent. - Submissions/observations regarding objectives and policies to deliver an overall strategy for the proper planning and sustainable development of Dún Logghaire Rathdown County may be made in writing within the specified period.
+Submissions/ observations at this stage of the overall Plannabing process should be strategic in nature and focus on big picture' issues. - observations at this stage of the overall Plan-making process should be strategic in nature and focus on big picture issues.
+Children, or groups or associations representing the interests of children, are particularly encouraged to make submissions or observations regarding the foregoing. - As the overall Plan-making process advances the Planning Authority intends to review the zoning of the area of the Development Plan, for the purposes of developing objectives and policies to deliver an overall strategy for the proper planning, and substandiable development of (1) the area of the Development Plan, and (ii) the Core Strategy. - The Council cannot consider at this Pre-Draft stage of the County Development Plan process submissions or observations relating to the zoning and/or re-zoning of specific or particular parcels of land.
+These more detailed matters will be considered during the Draft Plan stage of the overall process-which is approximately z monthins way. - Please be advised that all submissions received will be published online in accordance with the requirements of the Braining Act.
+You should ensure that no vexatious, libellous or confidential information, including confidential information relating to a third party (in respect of which the third party has not, expressly, or impliedly in the circumstances, conserted to its disclosure) is included in your submission.
 The Planning Authority reserves the right to redact any submission or part thereof that does not comply with this requirement.
-Please be advised that the submission will be published in full.
+Plaese be adviced that the submission will be published in full.

-A written submission can be made electronically through dir Consultation Hub via Citizen Space https://dlrcoco.citizenspace.com/planning/cdp-2022-2028-pre-draft
+A written submission can be made electronically through dir Consultation Hub via Citizen Space https://dircoco.citizenspace.com/planning/cdp-2022-2028-pre-draft